CubeCoders/AMPTranslations/README.md

 AMP 2.2.1.0 and newer support localisation through the use of a locale file that has the various AMP messages in different languages.
 These are accessible so that anyone can contribute new languages or collaborate on existing ones.

-Note: At time of writing, you'll need to use the Nightly AMP build to get this functionality as 2.2.1.0 has not yet been released.

 ## Building Translation Files

 Under `WebRoot/Locale` you'll find a file called `xx.json` that shows you the structure of the language file.
 A copy of this also exists in this repo.